 We’ll cover the full suite of tools to manage shared resources in multi-threaded contexts in a dedicated chapter later in the course.

-A bug where our program can have undesirable behavior based on the order in which tasks are executed is commonly called a race condition.
+A bug where our program exhibits undesirable behavior based on the order of task execution is commonly called a race condition.

-These types of bugs can be particularly insidious, as by their nature, they don’t happen all the time.
+These bugs can be particularly insidious because, by nature, they don’t always occur.
 For example, our assumption might be correct for 99% of executions, meaning the bug only happens 1% of the time.

 This can make it very difficult to diagnose, or be missed entirely until our software is released and running at scale.